UK PM wants film makers to focus on box office hits

 Loach also said that next week's review by former Labour culture minister Chris Smith was likely to miss an opportunity to loosen the grip of multiplex cinemas over what films audiences see.

-"If you want to fulfil the possibility that cinema has then you have to allow the films to be seen," he said.
+"If you want to fulfill the possibility that cinema has then you have to allow the films to be seen," he said.
 "At the moment they are not seen."

 But Loach conceded that one positive aspect of the recommendations expected in the review was that revenues from publicly funded films would go back to producers rather than the body that issued the funds in the first place.